jonathanlermitage/tikione-steam-cleaner/README.md

 **:fire: Thursday, January 21, 2016
-I will continue to include contributions (usually translations) and bugfixes.
+I will continue to include contributions (usually translations) and provide bugfixes.
 Don't expect new features or native builds.**

 # TikiOne Steam Cleaner